lionell/labs/parallel_prog/README.md

 ### Damping factor and random jumps

-In original page from Lary Page and Sergey Brin, they use some factor called damping factor to model situation when user just stop web-surfing and go to random page.
+In original page from Larry Page and Sergey Brin, they use some factor called damping factor to model situation when user just stop web-surfing and go to random page.
 We will call this situation random jump.
 To deal with this, we need damping factor(near 0.85), to say that with probability 0.85 user will continue web-surfing, otherwise go to random page with probability of 0.15.